 The new biomass boiler provides the Tullis Russell paper mill with a more sustainable, efficient and reliable supply of steam and electricity.

-Robert Dunk RWE’s project engineering manager said: “RWE is delighted to take the CYMIC boiler into operation as part of the largest portfolio of renewable energy technologies in the UK.
+Robert Dunk RWE’s project engineering manager said: “RWE is delighted to take the Valmet CFB Boiler into operation as part of the largest portfolio of renewable energy technologies in the UK.
 The biomass boiler will help provide steam and electricity to the adjacent Tullis Russell paper mill and export electricity to the Grid whilst significantly reducing CO2 emissions.
 The successful handover is the culmination of close cooperation and partnership between RWE and Valmet since 2010 and is testament to the dedication of the Valmet team.”

 The new state-of-the-art facility will be cleaner than the coal fired plant it replaced.
 Improvements made to the steam supply system will also reduce the likelihood of noise from steam releases.